ambrosiogabe/ambrosiogabe.github.io/_posts/2018-01-14-how-to-build-a-mansion-on-minecraft.md

 subtitle: This is the best mansion design I have come up with and it's a pretty neat project...
 cover: /assets/images/minecraft/mikesMansion1.png
 author: Mike Ambrosio
 bio: My name is Mike Ambrosio, been that way for life.
-I am the creator of the Dumb Poop Origins Series with the MPA17 Studios youtube channel.
-Also yomikester239 on Planet Minecraft and I've been recently very interested in Graphic Design and Animations and I love almost all video games!
+Recently, I've been interested in Graphic Design and Animations, and I love almost all video games!
 ---

 Block Count
 ===========
 To start off, I’m going to announce how many of each different block you will need in order to build the house.